What is the Right Size for Your Nonprofit’s Board?

 Our belief is that the reason for this scant treatment of board size is that most organizations are already in operation and have their boards in place.
 Most authors assume the organization’s board, as a governance structure, is already in place.
 These authors spend much more time on how the structure is operated – who to recruit, how they should lead, etc. It’s not surprising that board structure is assumed as a given, since some organizations make it very difficult to amend the governing documents that establish the size of the board.
 Also, many of these books are written by consultants and executives who have rarely, if ever, been involved in the formation of a new nonprofit.

 The simple answer is that most authors agree that a typical nonprofit board of directors should comprise not less than 8-9 members and not more than 11-14 members.
 Some authors focusing on healthcare organizations indicate a board size up to 19 members is acceptable, though not optimal.
 [NOTE: the National Association of Corporate Directors (NACD) surveyed their members in 2001.
 In for-profit corporations, almost 60% of respondents said corporate boards should have 8-11 members.
-For larger companies, boards typically fall in the 9-12 member range (Biggs, ).]
+For larger companies, boards typically fall in the 9-12 member range (Biggs, The Governance Factor).]

 Some sources argue strongly for an odd number of voting board members, so that tie votes can be all but eliminated.
 Others note that almost all nonprofit board business is done by consensus, and a board at risk of an even split on an issue is in need of serious remediation.